Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

 \subsubsection{Momentum Resolved Electron Energy Loss Spectroscopy}

 IXS and INS are generally bulk sensitive probes due to the deep penetration depth of hard x-rays and neutrons.
 For the interests in 2D materials and topological surface state, IXS and INS are limited by the small total scattering volume.
-To address this, high-resolution momentum resolved electron energy loss spectroscopy (HR-MEELS) has been developed as a powerful tool for investigating charge and phonon correlation functions on the surface~\cite{egerton2011electron,ibach2013electron,brydson2020electron}.
-Unlike the transmission EELS, MEELS experiments are typically conducted in reflection geometry with incident electron energy, $E_{i}$, less than 200 eV.
-By setting $E_{i}$=7.4 eV, energy and momentum resolutions that are better than 1~meV and 0.002\AA$^{-1}$ have been achieved, making MEELS a highly effective techniques for probing charge excitations in 2D materials.
+To address this, high-resolution momentum resolved electron energy loss spectroscopy (HR-MEELS) has been developed as a powerful tool for investigating charge and phonon correlation functions on the surface~\cite{egerton2011electron,ibach2013electron,Vig2017Measurement,brydson2020electron}.
+Unlike the transmission EELS, HR-MEELS experiments are typically conducted in reflection geometry with incident electron energy, $E_{i}$, less than 200 eV.
+It has been shown that by setting $E_{i}<$=10 eV, HR-MEELS can achieve energy and momentum resolutions better than 1~meV and 0.002\AA$^{-1}$, making HR-MEELS a highly effective techniques for probing phonon and charge excitations in 2D materials.
 For electron scattering with small momentum transfer, $\bs{q}$, the HR-MEELS cross section can be formulated as:

 where

 $k_{i,s}^{s}$ represent the out-of-plane momentum of the incident and scattered electron.
 As shown in Eq.~\eqref{EELS}, the HR-MEELS cross-section is closely related to the surface $S(\bs{q},\omega)$.